 - 2 – 3.4 ounce instant pudding mix (Use can choose to use 2 cheesecake flavor puddings or combine 1 white chocolate pudding with 1 vanilla pudding!)

 - 4 cups of milk (for the standard pudding box directions)

-In a large bowl, mix together cake mix and pumpkin puree until fully combined.
+- Next, in a large bowl, mix together the cake mix and pumpkin puree until fully mixed.

-Bake for 25 – 30 minutes, or until a knife comes out clean.
+- Then, bake for 25 – 30 minutes, or until a knife inserted in to the center, comes out clean.

-As soon as the cake is removed from the oven, poke holes, about 1 inch apart, with the narrow end of the handle of a wooden spoon, over the entire top of the cake.
+- As soon as the cake is removed from the oven, grab a wooden spoon that has a narrow end, and poke holes, about 1 inch apart, over the entire top of the cake.

-Prepare the instant pudding according to package directions.
+- In a small bowl, mix the instant pudding according to the package directions.

-Scrape the sides of the bowl and pour over the top of the cake, slowly, allowing the mixture to settle into the holes.
+- Next, scrape the sides of the bowl with a spatula, and pour the pudding over the top of the cake, slowly, allowing the mixture to settle into the holes.

-Decorate with sprinkles, cinnamon, or white chocolate chips!
-But see our list of ideas below!
+Finally, decorate with sprinkles, cinnamon, or white chocolate chips if preferred!
+See our list of ideas below!